DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2020-07-01-cocharan_q_test.md

   teaser: /assets/images/data_science_2.jpg
   twitter_image: /assets/images/data_science_8.jpg
 keywords:
+- Proportions
+- McNemar's Test
 - Cochran's Q Test
-- McNemar's Test
-- Proportions
+- Machine Learning
 - Logistic Regression
 - Data Science
-- Machine Learning
-seo_description: Learn about Cochran’s Q test, its use for comparing proportions across related groups, and its connection with McNemar’s test and logistic regression.
+seo_description: "Learn about Cochran\u2019s Q test, its use for comparing proportions\
+  \ across related groups, and its connection with McNemar\u2019s test and logistic\
+  \ regression."
-seo_title: 'Cochran’s Q Test: Comparing Proportions in Related Groups'
+seo_title: "Cochran\u2019s Q Test: Comparing Proportions in Related Groups"
 seo_type: article
-summary: This article explores Cochran’s Q test, a non-parametric method for comparing proportions in related groups, particularly in binary data.
-It also covers the relationship between Cochran's Q, McNemar's test, and logistic regression.
+summary: "This article explores Cochran\u2019s Q test, a non-parametric method for\
+  \ comparing proportions in related groups, particularly in binary data.
+It also\
+  \ covers the relationship between Cochran's Q, McNemar's test, and logistic regression."
 tags:
-- Cochran's Q Test
+- Logistic Regression
 - McNemar's Test
-- Logistic Regression
 - Non-Parametric Tests
+- Cochran's Q Test
-title: 'Cochran’s Q Test: Comparing Three or More Related Proportions'
+title: "Cochran\u2019s Q Test: Comparing Three or More Related Proportions"
 ---

 In the realm of statistical analysis, there are many situations where we need to compare proportions across **related groups**, particularly when the data is **binary** (e.g., success/failure, yes/no).
 For such cases, **Cochran’s Q test** provides an effective way to determine whether there are significant differences in proportions across three or more related samples.